 OVERVIEW OF EXHIBIT GALLERIES

-In 1914, Guglielmo Marconi built a high powered wireless station in Massachusetts.
+In 1914, Guglielmo Marconi built a high powered wireless station in Massachusetts which he was never able to use.
 The receivers were here in Chatham and the transmitters were forty miles west, in Marion.
 The station was paired with a station in Norway to provide wireless communication between the two continents, using Morse code.
-That plan was interrupted by World War I. After the war, the station was bought by RCA and, except during World War II, stayed in operation as a wireless maritime station for over seventy years until 1997.
-During the war it was operated by the Navy as a key listening station for Nazi U-boat traffic.
+Marconi's plans were interrupted by World War I. After the war, the station was bought by RCA and, except during World War II, stayed in operation as a wireless maritime station for over seventy years until 1997.
+During the war it was staffed by the U.S. Navy and operated as a key listening station for Nazi U-boat traffic.

 This exhibit gallery tells the story of the station from its construction in 1914 to its closing in 1997.

 From the beginning of wireless communication in the 1890s there has been a steady evolution in wireless technology.
 In the last few decades that steady evolution has become explosive.